gvwilson/thirdbit/_posts/2013/2013-05-24-where-we-are.md

     Testing,
     focusing on the idea of tests
-    as a way to specify what a program is supposed to do, and how to to structure unit tests using an xUnit-style library.
+    as a way to specify what a program is supposed to do, and how to structure unit tests using an xUnit-style library.
     This is probably the weakest part of our standard two days: we've got the "how" down cold,
     but the "what" for scientific software is still very much up in the air.